Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Path decomposition of a spectrally negative L evy process

 \subsection{Standard valleys}

 Since $V$ drifts to $-\infty$, the descending phases of $V$ between two $h$-minima are quite important and have to be taken in consideration for the study of the diffusion in $V$.
 Therefore, as in \cite{advech}, we here define a new sequence $(\tilde m_i)_{i \geq 1}$ of $h$-minima that are separated by descending phases of $V$ and we then show that for a large number of indices, this sequence coincides with the sequence $(m_i)_{i \geq 1}$ with an overwhelming probability.
-Our definition of the standard valleys are similar to the one given in \cite{advech} but we have to improve it to get a definition more adapted to our context.
+Our definition of the standard valleys {is} similar to the one given in Section 2.2 of \cite{advech} but we have to improve it to get a definition more adapted to our context (where $V$ can jump).
 We first introduce some notations.

-$\delta > 0$ is defined once and for all in the paper and can be chosen as small as we want.
+$\delta \in ]0, 1/2[$ is defined once and for all in the paper and can be chosen as small as we want.
 In this subsection $h$ is a fixed positive number such that $e^{(1-\delta)\kappa h} \geq h$.
 We define $\tilde \tau_0(h) = \tilde L_0:=0$ and recursively for $i \geq 1$,

 Note that all these random variables depend on $h$, even if this does not appear in the notations.
-We also introduce the equivalent of $V^{(i)}$ for the $\tilde m_i, i \in \mathbb{N}^*$ as follows :
+We also introduce the equivalent of $V^{(i)}$ for the $\tilde m_i, i \in \mathbb{N}^*$ as follows:

 We call $i^{th}$ \textit{standard valley} the re-centered truncated potential $(\tilde V^{(i)} (x),\ \tilde L_{i-1} \leq x \leq \tilde L_{i} )$.

 \begin{remarque} The random times $\tilde L_i^{\sharp}$, $\tilde \tau_i(h)$, and $\tilde L_{i}$ are stopping times.
 As a consequence, the sequence $(\tilde V^{(i)} (x + \tilde m_i),\ \tilde L_{i-1} - \tilde m_i \leq x \leq \tilde L_{i} - \tilde m_i)_{i \geq 1}$ is \textit{iid}. \end{remarque}